devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 **Actions Performed:**

+- **DNS Validation:** If HTTPS is enabled, pb-manager will check that the domain resolves and points to your server's public IP before proceeding.
+If not, the process will abort with an error.
 - Creates a data directory for the instance.
 - Saves the instance configuration.
 - Generates and enables a secure, modern Nginx configuration file (with HTTP/2, security headers, and optional 20MB upload limit).